 It is important to have observers in the negotiating rooms to make sure that negotiators feel that the world is literally watching them.

 I have benefited from and enjoyed participating in the UNFCCC processes.
 I admit, I too am constantly disappointed by fickle promises and frustrating negotiations.
-But as a civil society attendee, I have learnt an extraordinary amount from these events and found myself in incredibly supportive community of climate activists, advocates and academics, which I look forward to seeing each year.
+But as a civil society attendee, I have learnt an extraordinary amount from these events and found myself in an incredibly supportive community of climate activists, advocates and academics, which I look forward to seeing each year.

 Missing out on this community spirit has to be one of the most significant drawbacks from attending the conference online.
 The atmosphere at a COP is truly electric.
 It's like a summer camp for climate change nerds, you make good friends quickly.
 But online, the community spaces via Whatsapp groups and the UNFCCC portal are mostly slow and impersonal – the chats often about technical problems.